 A group is educators who collaborate to contribute directly to the achievement of successful outcomes for learners as described in the award criteria.
 The group can be between two to eight educators.
-Groups can apply for any award.
 Groups applying for a General Award should use the General Group criteria.
 Groups applying for Kaupapa Māori or Le Moana Mua Awards should use those criteria.